EVerest/everest-core/docs/source/explanation/linux-yocto/building-yocto.rst

 .. _exp_linux_yocto_building_yocto:

 ##############################
-Building a Yocto for your custom hardware
+Building Yocto for your custom hardware
 ##############################

-When creating your custom Yocto for your target hardware, the best is to start with the Yocto supplied by the SoM/Board/CPU manufacturer instead of using the one for the BelayBox.
+A good starting point is to use a yocto distribution supplied by the SoM/Board/CPU manufacturer.
+This ensures you have a working Linux distribution before starting to add EVerest.

 Many SoM manufacturers provide quite well-maintained Yocto distributions, e.g. PHYTEC provides an *ampliPHY* distribution for all